Anderzenn/Quicky-Notes/README.md

   - Tooltip sometimes flashes when hovering over counters
   - Closing the application to the dock on Mac and opening it again causes it to completely relaunch
   - If two headers or subheaders exist with the exact same name, the text will go to the first result
+  - Some features currently only work if an internet connection is available, due to use of CDNs.
+(Will be fixed in a future release)

   ## TODO
    - Fix known issues